 Chad Brotherton

-Between then and now, I received a B.A. in Environmental Studies from Ithaca College, became a dry stone mason/ trail construction worker for the Park Service in Utah and Inyo National Forest, CA. I moved West with a craving for open space and a plan to write a book or two.
-I came to Cali to build trails in the Sierra and study the wilderness issues.
+dry stone mason/ trail construction worker for the Park Service in Utah and Inyo National Forest, California.
+I moved West with a craving for open space and a plan to

 Then I met these dogs.
 What comes next?
 At this point I do not know if I could stop if I tried.
-These dogs have become my life.

 Grandfather Elder